Search This Blog

 NOTE: The "core", "additional", and "supporting" are just my own reference classification to guide aspiring professionals in their own industry to gain adequate knowledge as part of their continuous improvement!

-Here is my high-level summary of ISO standards for people to look into.
+Here is my high-level summary of ISO standards for people to investigate.
 This table is not a complete summary of all standards in every industry.
 In fact, some of these standards have so many sub-standards that I will not be able to balance any justification if I go into any more detail.
 So, please consult the appropriate ISO standard or the appropriate standard body.

 StandardDescriptionMy ClassificationIndustries